 One Day in Isla de Gigantes Itinerary

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in Isla de Gigantes.
-Choose a tour that includes the following places, because these are definitely the highlights of any visit to this part of the world.
+Choose a tour that includes the following places, because these are definitely the highlights of any visit to this place.

 Sandbars are always a favourite.
 There’s something thrilling and wonderful about the thought that you’re walking along a path that’s submerged underwater at high tide!
 Of course, the Gigantes Islands have their own and you can find it at Bantigue Island.
 The Bantigue Sandbar is one of the longest ones in the country so don’t miss the opportunity to walk it.
 Take advantage of the crystal clear waters on either side and have a swim too.